This course is designed to give you a taste of all the elements of trail running and set you up to start your own adventures.

 If these dates don’t suit you please get in touch to arrange a bespoke course.

 This weekend is all about getting stuck in together and exploring the different elements of trail running, so everyone is welcome.
 The weekend will be a mix of a number of short runs and active workshops, so a basic level of running fitness will help you to make the most of the weekend.
-If you can run a slow 10k without stopping you should be fine.
+If you can complete a Parkrun without stopping in around 30 minutes you should be fine.
+If in doubt drop us an email to discuss your fitness.

 The workshops will be a mix of indoor and outdoor sessions, so it is worth having a change of clothes if it is a wet day.